Mary E. O'ConnellProfessor of Law

 After graduating from the School of Law, Professor O'Connell was the first law school graduate to clerk for the Supreme Judicial Court of the state of Maine.
 She was an associate at the Boston firm Foley, Hoag & Eliot from 1976 through 1980, where she handled contract, insurance and public utility cases while running a pro bono family practice.

 - Social Security

-“Parent Education’s Second Generation: Integrating Violence Sensitivity” (with Fuhrmann and McGill), 37 Family and Conciliation Courts Review 24, 1999
+- “Parent Education’s Second Generation: Integrating Violence Sensitivity,” 37 Family and Conciliation Courts Review 24 (1999) (co-authored).